$125 off any CGM Plan. Use code WINTER125

 4) Limit Exposure to Screens Before Bed

-Research shows that the use of light-emitting screens, like laptops, tablets, and smartphones, before bed can cause disruptions in sleep.
-This is because the blue-wavelength lights these screens emit can suppress melatonin.
+Research shows that using blue light-emitting screens, such as laptops, tablets, and smartphones, before bed can disrupt sleep.
+The blue wavelength lights these screens emit can suppress melatonin.

 5) Avoid Poor Sleep Hygiene

-Sleep hygiene is a collection of habits and sleeping conditions that affect your sleep.
+Sleep hygiene is a collection of habits and conditions that affect your sleep, including those we’ve just shared above.
 Poor sleep hygiene can interfere with your sleep quality.
 Some examples of poor sleep hygiene to avoid include:

 6) Wind Down with Relaxing Activities